semanticClimate/p/en/events/metrology_admet.md

 ### Program

-- **Dr. Gitanjali Yadav**, Co-founder #semanticClimate and Senior Scientist at NIPGR, New Delhi partipated and discussed about Precision & Prediction
+- **Dr. Gitanjali Yadav**, Co-founder #semanticClimate and Senior Scientist at NIPGR, New Delhi participated in the conference and discussed about Precision & Prediction

 - Title - "*From Metrices to Models: Predicting Biology with Precision*"